-At the end of Phase 3, each participating organisation will prepare an implementation plan to submit to ARIIA for approval outlining their proposed evidence-based solution and requested funding to implement the solution in Phase 4 (up to \$70,000 ex GST).
+At the end of Phase 3, each participating organisation will need to determine their commitment to Phase 4 based on findings from Phases 2 and 3.
+Additional funding of up to \$70,000 (ex GST) will be contingent on participating organisations detailing the scope of the intervention proposed in Phase 4, whether it involves a new leadership role, process improvements, or enhanced governance and communication mechanisms.
+ARIIA and the SME team will then review and approve implementation plans and allocate funding accordingly.
 1:1 matched funds will be required in addition to the ARIIA grant amount (includes cash and in-kind contribution).

-Phase 4: Implement and evaluate solution (indicative January - June 2026)
+Phase 4: Trial and Evaluation of the Intervention with SME Coaching (indicative January-June 2026)